 EXPLORATORY ITINERARY: This itinerary is part of an expedition; participants must be flexible and ready to enjoy the unique encounters but also some unexpected situations that are part of the “African Experience”.

-Guinea Bissau: single entry visa require; we can obtain the visa during the tour.
-Please prevent us in advance.
+Guinea Bissau: single entry visa required; we can obtain the visa during the tour.
+Please inform us in advance.

 VACCINATIONS: Yellow fever – compulsory; malaria prophylaxis highly recommended.
 Cholera now don’t request, please check prior departure.